All Episodes

 There is no more tolerance for this among the right.

-Would the right win, they will deport these people.
+They will deport these people.

 Nothing is going to change the minds of either of these nations.

-They're two distinct nations at this point, trying to occupy the same territory or similar territories.
+They're two distinct nations at this point trying to occupy the same territory or similar territories.

 This means, in my view, if the Democrats are to get back power, they will make an attempt to militaristically occupy right-leaning places to protect illegal immigrants, as we are seeing the inverse.